 However, a business it IS – and there is not much I hate more than ‘corporate’ trying to rip off the consumer – whether it’s badly-priced 2for1s on pies in a supermarket (how rude) or the constant spew of crap that gets shoved down the average female consumer’s throat.

 On that note – look at men’s products next time you’re in a store – men don’t buy into jargon – they want to know what it is, what it does, and how much it is.
 End of.
 Think of ANY tool in Homebase.
 ‘Power Saw’, ‘Hedge Trimmer’ – products aimed at men say ‘Shower Gel’, ‘Shave Cream’.

-Products aimed at us girls go into detail about how the leaves were picked when the flowers were at their optimum at dusk/dawn and how the female workers weren't allowed to pick the flowers when they were on their period due to the 'negative energy'.
-I shit you not.
+Products aimed at us girls go into detail about how the leaves were picked when the flowers were at their optimum at dusk/dawn and how the female workers weren’t allowed to pick the flowers when they were on their period due to the ‘negative energy’.
+Please make it stop.

 I have been asked at one point or another about all of the below at some point in the last few months…

 Pretty pointless.
 No industry or legal standard.
 Different standards in USA and the EU.
 Lip service.
 What is an extreme allergen to you may be perfectly fine to me.

 Literally means ‘does not block pores’.
 Where to start?
 Unproven.
 Untested scientifically.
 All evidence is anecdotal.
 Meaning case-by-case.
 Pure naturally derived lanolin is supposed to be a ‘non-comedogenic’ alternative to synthetic lanolin.
 I put any lanolin anywhere near my face it will be covered in huge whiteheads within hours.

 Contains silicone – check the inci label – anything ending in ‘cone’ or ‘one’ is a silicone – I actually don’t mind silicones at all – but let’s be clear why the product is silky smooth.